A printable PDF version of this information sheet is available.

 Avoid requesting information about applicants' religious beliefs, including which religious holidays and customs they observe, which church they attend, or if their clothing is prescribed by their religion.
 It is permissible for an employer to specify the hours of work in a job advertisement.
 A job advertisement may indicate that the position will require shift, evening or weekend work, or that it is functional 365 days per year.

 Courts and tribunals have said that the employer must make all efforts up to the point of undue hardship to accommodate the religious beliefs of an employee.
 In turn, the employee is expected to cooperate in the accommodation process.

 Undue hardship may occur if accommodation would create the following conditions for an employer: an intolerable financial cost, serious disruption to a business or workplace, or other serious issues that cannot be overcome.

 You can ask applicants to indicate membership in clubs, organizations or associations, if it is job-related.
 Membership in a professional or technical association may be a requirement for licensing purposes or employment.

 Avoid asking for photographs.
-A photograph may reveal race, colour, gender, physical disabilities, age or ancestry, and consideration of these factors could be discriminatory.
+A photograph may reveal race, colour, gender, gender identity, gender expression, physical disabilities, age or ancestry, and consideration of these factors could be discriminatory.
 If you require a photograph for business-related purposes, ask for it after your offer of employment has been accepted.

 A note about post-employment inquiries